 Guidelines within the park

-- In Abebussen (The Monkey Bus), only 10 guests are allowed at a time, and they must wear face masks.
+- In Abebussen (The Monkey Bus), only four groups or 20 guests are allowed at a time.
 Therefore, guests should be aware that extra waiting time may occur.
 Thank you for your patience.

 We request that all guests comply with the current guidelines from the authorities